 PRINCE2 Practitioner exam format

-The PRINCE2 Practitioner exam format consists of several types of multiple choice styles.
-The exam lasts for 2.5 hours and contains 80 questions in total.
-The pass mark is 44 or more – i.e. 55%.
-For a full description of the different Practitioner question styles, read our e-book on the subject.
+The PRINCE2 Practitioner exam format consists of two different multiple choice styles.
+One style is straightforward multiple choice (choose the correct answer out of four).
+The other style is matching.
+The exam lasts for 2.5 hours and contains 68 questions in total.
+The pass mark is 38 or more – i.e. 55%.
+For full details about the Practitioner exam, read our e-book on the subject.

 PRINCE2 Practitioner syllabus

 The PRINCE2 Practitioner exam tests whether your ability to apply your knowledge and understanding of PRINCE2 is sufficient to enable you to manage a non-complex project in an environment using PRINCE2.

 You will be asked questions on all aspects of the PRINCE2 method, so you need to understand: